 For many, baby Botox is the perfect answer to combating the issue of the ‘frozen look’ that is sometimes associated with Botox.
 Although, we have another article that looks at the fact that this generally isn’t the case.

 Dr Ana Mansouri, aesthetic practitioner at Kat & Co Aesthetics, says baby Botox is her signature treatment.
-She explains, “It’s a similar approach to Botox, but I think of it as a more modern take on softening wrinkles than the more traditional approach.
-You take a higher dose of Botox to eliminate lines, but with baby Botox, I soften lines in the most undetectable and natural way.
+She explains, “It’s a similar approach to a normal anti-wrinkle, but I think of it as a more modern take on softening wrinkles than the more traditional approach.
+You take a higher dose of toxin to eliminate lines, but with baby Botox, I soften lines in the most undetectable and natural way.
 You’re still able to move and make expressions, the lines just won’t be as prominent as before.
 The muscles won’t be quite strong enough to cause lines at rest.

-The aim of baby Botox is to get rid of the lines at rest but keep the lines while you’re expressing yourself, because that’s part of normality.
+The aim of this subtle treatment is to get rid of the lines at rest but keep the lines while you’re expressing yourself, because that’s part of normality.
 It’s really undetectable and blends in nicely with the rest of your face and neck, and there’s no need to worry about not being able to move your muscles or feel that you have restricted movement.
 But it is also, generally, enough to prevent those lines from becoming deepset.”

 Who would benefit from Baby Botox?

 Dr Ana says, “It's a nice stepping stone for anyone who’s never tried injectables before.
 It’s really popular but many people still don’t realise it’s an option.
 I try to steer away from the standard approach.
 I like to tailor each anti-wrinkle treatment directly to the patient in front of me, and select a bespoke amount rather than use a recipe.
 You can use super low doses to intermediate amounts.
 It all comes down to the individual and what I learn about them during the consultation.